All Episodes

 Just isn't going to happen.

-Now there's some some question about what happens to Rubio's delegates.
+Now, some question about what happens to Rubio's delegates.

-This is all wrapped up in bound And unbound delegates.
+This is all wrapped up in bound and unbound delegates.

-Now I think Rubio's got 156.
+Now, I think Rubio's got 156.

 And a lot of people are under the impression that even if Rubio got out of the race, that on the first ballot, those 156 automatically go to him.

-But if if he suspends the race, if he suspends a campaign but does not end it, then those delegates remain his.
+But if he suspends the race, if he suspends a campaign but does not end it, then those delegates remain his.

-But if he actually files papers and gets out of this and does more than suspend, if he actually cancels, resigns, makes it affirmatively finiti.
+But if he actually files papers and gets out of this and does more than suspend, if he actually cancels, resigns, makes it affirmatively finite, well, then the delegates become unbound and they get thrown into the pool, which can be, I mean, there are people behind those delegates.

-There's delegates are people from the Florida delegation.
+Those delegates are people from the Florida delegation.

 And they are, they can be wined and dined and negotiated with at various stages.

-That's right, the saga continues.
+The saga continues.

 Okay, Rubio has only suspended his campaign, which means he holds on to his delegates.